 1) Install Grammarly on your work computer.

 Just google “Grammarly free”.
-Then follow the directions to install the extension on your computer.
+It is the The World’s Best Grammar Checker.
+I’m an affiliate for this product because I use it every single day.
+Follow the directions to install the extension on your computer.
 Literally, this has saved me so much time in proofreading and so much embarrassment over typos.
 Apparently, I am very comma-happy!
 This app is WONDERFUL for busy teachers, parents, and therapists.

 It is also a total GAME-CHANGER for children with dyslexia.
 It takes away all the worry and stress about spelling and punctuation, which is such a time-saver!
 Just a warning—you may need to have it approved in order to install it on a child’s school computer because it is considered an accommodation—which takes some of the work off of the child.